Vex1cK/Decepticon-s-project/README.md

 # HowBurrBot

 HowBurrBot is a Transformer-based neural network designed to detect rhotacism (non-standard pronunciation of the 'r' sound) in audio files.
-The neural network is wrapped in a Telegram bot (@howburrbot).
+The neural network is wrapped in a Telegram bot.
 Users can send voice messages to the bot, which then predicts whether the sender has rhotacism.

 ## Features